Ibuprofen: 7 things you should know

-- Effective for the relief of minor aches and pains due to arthritis, backache, the common cold, headache and migraine, menstruation, muscular aches, and toothache in adults.
+- Effective for the relief of minor to moderate aches and pains due to arthritis, backache, the common cold, headache and migraine, menstruation, muscular aches, and toothache in adults.

-- Relieves minor aches and pain in children from as young as 6 months.
+- Relieves minor aches and pain in children aged 6 months or older.

 - Temporarily relieves fever.

 - Does not cause dependence and is readily available at a low cost.